arichtman/external-dns-opnsense/README.md

 - Mock out opnsense access (using traits)
 - Use a mock trait object to conduct unit tests
-- Test using Arc for mutable shared state
+- Test using mutex for mutable shared state
 - Add the openapi fuzzer into the development environment or test suite It's been a tremendous pain and the flake looks like shit now.
   Oh and of course it doesn't work anyways and to just install it unmanaged would have been seconds.